Lotus berthelotii

 Size

 Your plant ships in a greenhouse-grade grow pot and is appropriately sized for its container and growth stage.
-For current pot sizes or project needs, contact us.
+For current pot sizes or project needs, please contact us.

 Additional Information